Ilhamkang/Citralekha-visualKeyboard/README.md

 * Javanese, Sundanese, and Madurese transliteration system of Library of Congress (https://www.loc.gov/catdir/cpso/romanization/javanese.pdf)

 # Characters
 The character list is based on various transliteration system used in Indonesia.
+Please select the specific character based on the convention you use.
 ## Available
 > |‖Ø°ᴗ/\()[]§—=+-* aāâbcdḍeéәêēĕə̄ěfghḥiīîjkḳlḷmṁṃnṅñṇŋoöpqrṛṙsśtṭuūûvwṣxyzm̐{}'",.·;:!?1234567890